prevention-icon

 So it’s no surprise then that pantry moths have been known to cause major headaches in both homes and businesses around Adelaide.

-If you’re worried about Indian meal moths, we’ve put together some information to help you identify the signs of an infestation, as well as some tips from our pest control technicians about how to prevent, prevente and treat an outbreak.
+If you’re worried about an Indian meal moth infestation, we’ve put together some information to help you identify the signs of an infestation, as well as some tips from our pest control technicians about how to prevent, prevente and treat an outbreak.

 Get to know pantry moths

 These pests are attracted to dried food products and are typically found hiding in stored items in your pantry.
+Indian meal moths eat a variety of dry foods, with their larvae particularly attracted to starchy items such as cereals and grains.
 This includes flour, rice, oats, grains, cereals, powdered milk, cocoa, dried fruit, nuts, herbs, spices, confectionary, nuts, pet food and bird seed.
 They are normally introduced into your pantry from other contaminated products.

 Indian meal moths vary in appearance